 Ten Tips for Making a Family Vacation Great

-Knowing when difficult moments will occur can make all the difference
+Knowing when difficult moments may occur can make all the difference.

-Somehow, despite our best efforts, arguments, stresses, and the inevitable assault of unexpected-things-going-wrong, contribute to making our family vacations experiences we would rather forget than ones we would like to cherish, or even remember.
+Somehow, despite our best efforts, arguments, stresses, and the inevitable assault of unexpected-things-going-wrong can contribute to making our family vacations experiences we would rather forget than ones we would like to cherish, or even remember.

 The trick to making a family vacation great is anticipation and planning.
 While we cannot predict what might go wrong, we can predict that something probably will.
 Yes, we might hope we won’t encounter stresses and tensions, but we can make good guesses about where they are likely to occur and take steps to avoid them.

-Following these steps will help minimize stresses and tensions and give you tools for getting through such moments with the least disruption to everyone’s mood and good-time when they occur.
+Following these steps can help minimize stresses and tensions and give you tools for getting through such moments with the least disruption to everyone’s mood and good time when they occur.

 The Family Vacation Survival Guide

-3. Leave the house early: Many couples argue about when to leave the house, which starts of the family vacation with tension and irritability instead of excitement and anticipation.
+3. Leave the house early: Many couples argue about when to leave the house, which could start the family vacation with tension and irritability instead of excitement and anticipation.
 Instead of starting your family vacation stressed and worried you’ll miss your flight, train, bus, or boat, simply plan activities to pass the time at the airport and leave the house early.
-It is better to have spare time at a transportation hub than to spend the first day of a family vacation trying to ‘come down’ from the tension of trying getting to your destination on time.
+It is better to have spare time at a transportation hub than to spend the first day of a family vacation trying to "come down" from the tension of trying to get to your destination on time.

-5. Don’t over schedule: Yes, there might be lots to see or do, but younger kids can easily get overwhelmed by rushing from one activity to the next and older kids need their alone-time to text complaints to their friends and post snarky comments on social media.
-Therefore, plan on no more than one or two activities a day and divide the rest of the time between alone-time for teens or play time for younger kids, and family bonding time in which you show all the pictures and videos you took, and discuss everyone’s favorite parts of the day.
+5. Don’t over-schedule: Yes, there might be lots to see or do, but younger kids can easily get overwhelmed by rushing from one activity to the next and older kids often need their alone time to text complaints to their friends and post snarky comments on social media.
+Therefore, plan on no more than one or two activities a day and divide the rest of the time between alone time for teens or playtime for younger kids, and family bonding time in which you show all the pictures and videos you took, and discuss everyone’s favorite parts of the day.

-6. Prepare kids for different foods and customs: It might not always be possible for younger kids to have the kind of foods they know and like so make sure to discuss alternatives with them ahead of time so they’re prepared to try something different.
-Teaching kids how to say ‘please’ and ‘thank-you’ in the local language will make them feel more comfortable in a foreign country and make them more open to experiencing the local cuisine.
+6. Prepare kids for different foods and customs: It might not always be possible for younger kids to have the kind of foods they know and like, so make sure to discuss alternatives with them ahead of time so they’re prepared to try something different.
+Teaching kids how to say "please" and "thank you" in the local language can make them feel more comfortable in a foreign country and make them more open to experiencing the local cuisine.

 7. Don’t forget your own needs: It’s your family vacation too, so make sure to schedule time for yourself.
 Let younger kids know when they will be expected to play by themselves so you can nap, read, or get a massage, and inquire ahead of time about babysitting services so you can have a night out.